 The original title of this group was the President’s Commission on Affirmative Action for Equal Opportunity.

-The title of this group shall be renamed THE PRESIDENT'S COMMISSION ON AFFIRMATIVE ACTION, EQUAL OPPORTUNITY, AND DIVERSITY.
-It may referred to, for convenience, as THE COMMISSION.
+The title of this group shall be renamed THE PRESIDENT’S COMMISSION ON AFFIRMATIVE ACTION, EQUAL OPPORTUNITY AND DIVERSITY.
+It may be referred to, for convenience, as THE COMMISSION.

 ARTICLE II.
 PURPOSE